Carbon capture and storage

 We are open to interdisciplinary research that seeks to address the current Energy Challenges.
 We still expect to fund discovery research but are supportive of challenge focused research proposals.

-Over the current Delivery Plan period, we will maintain funding of the CCS research as a proportion of the EPSRC portfolio.
 We anticipate a development in CCS towards Bioenergy and CCS (BECCS), Hydrogen production and the decarbonisation challenge.

 The Energy Programme has previously recognised the significance of CCS research in the energy landscape and has therefore invested in the UK Carbon Capture and Storage Research Centre (UKCCSRC) to provide focus and co-ordination for underpinning CCS research and networking opportunities for the research community and stakeholders, as well as to develop CCS capacity within the UK.